cuisine-wp/wp-table-migrations/README.md

 //find the first product meta where the price is 0 Record::find( 'product_meta' )
         ->where([

             'product_id' => $product_id,
             'price' => 0

         ])->first();
 ```

-Adding where clauses results in "AND" queries being made on standard.
+Adding WHERE clauses results in "AND" queries by default.
 Currently we're still working on "OR" support.
-`Record::find()` queries will return you either and `Array` or `null` if they turn out to be empty.
+`Record::find()` queries will return either an `Array` or `null` if the query returned no table rows.